 The Cork Local Studies department is situated on the top floor at the front of the Central Library.
 No charge is made for consulting information in this department.
 The Local Studies department or Cork Collection contains a wide range of material (on paper and on other media) on the history, geography, antiquities, archaeology, folklore and culture of Cork city and county.
-The bookstock of 13,000 books (in November 2012) is complemented by an extensive local newspaper archive.
+The bookstock of 14,223books (as of 1 October 2015) is complemented by an extensive local newspaper archive.
 The collection contains books, newspapers, journals, periodicals, manuscripts, maps and photographs.
 This department is popular with enquirers seeking local history information and those seeking guidance for genealogical research.

 In trying to fulfill its role as the collective memory of Cork city and county, the Local Studies department will continue to collect all types of Cork-related published material.
 The department interprets the term Local Studies in the broadest sense.
 The visitor to the department is as likely to find a recipe for tripe & drisheen as a scholarly volume on the history of Cork.
 Local Studies and the Rory Gallagher Music Library are establishing a local music archive containing both printed and recorded material in all genres of music.